mvglasow/unison-wiki/Finding-your-way-around-the-Unison-sources.md

 uigtk         the graphical UI (Gtk version)
 ```

-The files linktext.ml and linkgtk.ml contain linking commands for
+The files [linktext.ml](https://github.com/paulp/unison/blob/master/src/linktext.ml) and [linkgtk.ml](https://github.com/paulp/unison/blob/master/src/linkgtk.ml) contain linking commands for
-assembling unision with either a textual or a graphical user interface.
+assembling Unison with either a textual or a graphical user interface.
-(The Main module, which takes the UI as a paramter, is the only part of
+(The Main module, which takes the UI as a parameter, is the only part of
 the program that is functorized.)

 The module Remote handles RPC communication between clients and remote